I am going to use this space to write down things that have dawned on me over the recent years, or I have learned since being ill & disbaled.

 - There are some secret disabled entrances to places, that I was unaware of before.

 - A lot of people are polite and hold open doors for me, which is extremely helpful.

 - People, often official form filling in people, do not understand how chronic conditions can vary in severity day to day.
-Sometimes I am able to walk from my bedroom to the kitchen, sometimes I have to use a crutch, sometimes I have to use my powerchair- it depends!
+Sometimes I am able to walk from my bedroom to the kitchen, sometimes I have to use my powerchair- it depends!
 I have to just go with majority percentages.

 - A lot of shops are inaccessible by wheelchairs, and most have an annoying bump on their thresh.

 - Many shops have stands/items at the ends of the isles, meaning it is impossible for me to get down, in some shops I can only see some of the stock- only on the perimiter!
 Others have so many things stacked by the till that I can barly reach the counter to pay!

 - It is nice to talk to other people who have EDS, but it can also be sad to hear that they have had to go through the same struggles as me.
 In the UK a lot of them have had to pay privatly to get treatment and/or a diagnosis.

 - People don't understand that my cognitive function is impaired (my high IQ is not running on maximum... maybe I need more dilithium crystals!)
 Some people suggest I do an online course, but I get a lot of "brain fog" caused by EDS, as well as exhaustion and poor concentration, so I am not mentally up to it, never mind physically.
 (Also if I was to do a course, I would go back to university as I enjoy socalising, and my first/ only degree year I did have, was thoroughly enjoyable and I met some funny, lovely, people.)

 - Some people do not move out of my way, even when I loudly say excuse me!
 Interestingly I have found teenagers to be the ones most likely to move, and OAP's :)